Uberspace/lab/source/guide_gotify.rst

 Config file
 -----------

 Without configuration, gotify will listen on port 80.
-To change that to our previously choosen ``<port>``, we will use an environment variable.
+To change that to our previously choosen ``52111``, we will use an environment variable.
 It is also possible to use a config file.
 To download the example config, run: